Boston Attractions

 Quincy Market in Boston

-Many people come to the glass Holocaust Memorial, the monument to prominent Boston women, the world's widest suspension bridge, the third largest public library in the U.S., and more to capture the sights of Boston in photos.
-Detailed descriptions of these Boston attractions can be found in guidebooks.
+Many visitors come to the glass Holocaust Memorial, the monument to remarkable Boston women, the widest suspension bridge in the world, and the third-largest public library in the U.S. to capture Boston’s landmarks in photos.